What is the project?

 This project hopes to inspire others to consider environment as a key to healing.
 I want to inspire others to consider using visual writing to be a powerful form of medicine.

 Why is this project important?

-This project is important because it acts as a form of preventative health, the parameters of which are regularly set by and modified by you.
-It can minimize the sensory overwhelm of modern life.
+This project is important because it acts as a form of preventative health, the parameters of which are regularly set by and modified by the individual.
+The more I can practice awareness around what has happened, the more I am prepared to observe and accept what is happening.
+This project is important because it demonstrates a simple method in preventing the sensory overwhelm of modern life.

 Who am I, and why am I doing this project?

 My name is Joshua Warren, and I am a licensed acupuncturist in Washington, DC.
-I moved to DC about two years ago to begin professional practice after graduating with my Master’s in Acupuncture and Oriental Medicine in Asheville, NC.
-In the last two years, I have administered alternative healthcare to a diverse demographic of people in the District, working with variable health concerns, from cancer and diabetes, the common cold to low back pain, to general stress and anxiety to annihilating grief.
+In the last three years, I have administered alternative healthcare to a diverse demographic of people in the District, working with variable health concerns, from cancer and diabetes, the common cold to low back pain, to general stress and anxiety to annihilating grief.

 My investment in my patients, my friends, family and community, consists of making wellbeing a central motivating factor in their lives.